-The QUADAS-2 tool was used to assess the quality of the 50 articles included.
-Overall, the records included displayed moderate and high quality according to the QUADAS-2 criteria as shown on figure 2.
+The QUADAS-2 tool was used to assess the quality of the included 50 articles.
+Overall included records displayed a moderate and high quality according to the QUADAS-2 criteria as shown in Figure 2.

 Diagnostic accuracy of circulating miRNAs in EC